Jonne/jonne.github.io/_posts/2019-12-18-how-to-test-your-commerce-plugins.md

     AccessToken = tokenResponse.AccessToken;
 ```

-Now the Commerce Engine needs to be configured to use this in memory Identity Server to validate the access token:
+Now the Commerce Engine needs to be configured to use this in-memory Identity Server to validate the access token:

 ``` csharp
     var identityServerHandler = identityServer.CreateHandler();